 Master Boot Record (MBR) Repair

-If available, the Description of the relevant malware may provide removal details tailored to the suspect malware or specific infection scenario.
-If specific removal instructions are not yet available, this page provides more general actions for repairing an infected MBR.
+If available, the Description of the threat may provide specific instructions for repairing an infected MBR.

 In some cases, F-Secure's security products can disinfect the MBR without further action from the user.